 As trade receivables do not include significant financial components, the Group always measures allowance for doubtful accounts at an amount equivalent to lifetime expected credit losses.
-With regard to other financial assets, when credit risk has increased significantly, the Group measures provisions for such financial assets at an amount equivalent to lifetime expected credit losses; when credit risk has not increased significantly, the Group measures provisions for such financial assets at an amount equivalent to lifetime expected credit losses; when credit risk has not increased significantly, the Group measures provisions for such financial assets at an amount equivalent to the 12-month expected credit losses.
+With regard to other financial assets, when credit risk has increased significantly, the Group measures provisions for such financial assets at an amount equivalent to lifetime expected credit losses; when credit risk has not increased significantly, the Group measures provisions for such financial assets at an amount equivalent to the 12-month expected credit losses.